 One of the greatest joys in life is traveling and that’s why many of us have bucket lists with all the places we want to visit.
-My bucket list includes far away lands and plenty of iconic architectural buildings from around the globe.
+My bucket list includes far away lands and plenty of must see iconic buildings from around the globe.
 They are the kind whose ground breaking design has set new standards.
-Hence, I always check for any candidates when I make my travel plans.
+Hence, I always check for any candidates that fall under the “iconic architecture buildings” category when I make my travel plans.

-I have been inside some of these buildings.
+I have been inside some of these must see iconic architecture buildings.
 Others, I have seen from the outside, but I have only read about for many more.
 However, each and every one is special in their own right.

 Care to see the first ten I have picked and why, to share with you?
 (Mind you, the order is of no importance).